nbarikipoulos/poppy-examples/README.md

 The default release of this script is in 'simultaneously move' mode.
 Simply editing it and setting the variable named 'seq' to true will set all the motions in sequential mode.

+It aims to demonstrate how to (efficiently enough) write scripts in a concise manner.

 ### XmasTree.js

-The led hell :).
+The led hell :)
-It demonstrates how to (efficiently enough) write scripts in a concise manner.

 ## Other Examples